amasser/unite/README.md

 > go get -u github.com/unit-io/unite

 ## Usage
 The unite messaging system supports publish-subscribe to topic.
 First register a client id to connect to the unite messaging system and generate keys for topic in order to publish or subscribe to topics.
-See [usage guide](https://github.com/unit-io/unite/tree/master/docs/usage.md).

-Samples are available in the examples directory for reference.

 ## Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.